redpesk-samples/helloworld-binding/docs/1-Overview.md

 The binding itself does not depend on external hardware.
 It can therefore be executed on a development host, in a redpesk development environment (like using the [localbuilder](https://docs.redpesk.bzh/docs/en/master/getting_started/local_builder_quickstart/docs/quickstart/0_quick-installation.html)), or on a redpesk target (QEMU, aarch64 or x86_64 [target](https://docs.redpesk.bzh/docs/en/master/download/boards/docs/boards/download-images.html)).

+## Shared API contract

+The service exposes:

+- API `helloworld`;
+- verb `hello`;
+- verb `sum`;
+- verb `info`;
+- event `helloworld/verb_called`.

+The C/C++, Python and Rust samples expose the same public verbs and event and keep the same essential request semantics.
+Language-specific implementation details are intentionally not part of the shared API contract.

+The C and C++ implementations keep their native AFB/json-c conversion behavior for `hello`.
+The `sum` verb uses signed 64-bit wrapping semantics, matching the shared contract used by the Python and Rust samples.

+The `info` verb is implemented explicitly from the static metadata stored in `src/info_verb.json`.

 ## Binding lifecycle

 The binding registers a `mainctl` callback.
 During the AFB initialization stage, this callback creates the `verb_called` event used by the sample.